foxws/laravel-modelcache/README.md

 You can create your own cache profile class by implementing the  `Foxws\ModelCache\CacheProfile\CacheProfile`, and overruling the `cache_profile` in `config/modelcache.php`.

+For example you could create a cache profile that only caches when an user is authenticated.

 ## Testing

 ```bash